 Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-I was kindly invited to Camp Wildfire on a press review, however, all opinions are entirely mine.
+I was kindly invited to Camp Wildfire on a press review, however, all opinions are entirely my own.

 When I attended Camp Wildfire for the first time earlier this summer, I absolutely had to share the madness over on my Instagram stories.
 These videos sparked a lot of questions from friends and followers about this unusual little 3-day festival in a beautiful forest in Kent, just one hour away from London.
 So to make things easy, I’ve decided to answer them all right here.